MadsRogild/songbook/README.md

 -p, --new_style "name regular expression"         Specifies a new style to be added.

+-S, --sort                                        Specifies the songs to be sorted in alphabetic order

+-f, --fixed                                       This makes it order them by a specified number set in the song files.
+Read more below.

 Usage example: python Sangbog.py -n Mat -c -s hex -l pic.svg This gives a songbook where the title is Mat, and it is a camo, it uses hexadecimal as pagenumbers, and the logo is pic.svg.